javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-03-kernel-contributor-2.md

 ### 7. My code is flawless, how do I send it upstream?

 Even flawless code can require modifications and extensions, but you will learn that during the process that you are about to trigger.
-The next chapter of the series will walk you through the steps you will have to follow.
+The [last episode](/2024/01/05/kernel-contributor-3) of the series will walk you through the steps you will have to follow.
 Stay tuned and share knowledge!